 Or a new prescription for Metformin over the course of six months?

-Or going from a vegan diet to a keto diet, or switching from traditional weight training to HIIT workouts?
+Or going from a vegan diet for longevity to a keto diet for the same, or switching from traditional weight training to HIIT workouts?

 There’s no way to benchmark these interventions without some kind of standardized way of doing so.

 So are paid biological age tests worth anything?